 In-depth interviews were conducted for this study with individuals who have had experience employing people with disabilities or providing liaison services for job seekers with disabilities and employers.
 We planned to conduct at least 10 individual interviews with for-profit employers, nonprofit employers and support organizations (as such, we reached 17 participants - seven employers and 10 support organizations).
-Interviews were conducted by phone using semi-structured interview guides (see Appendix A4 for details).
+Interviews were conducted by phone using semi-structured interview guides.
 Separate interview guides for each stakeholder group (i.e. employers and support organizations) were developed.
 Participant interview guides include questions based on the following themes: